Don't see what you're looking for?

 Teodros Kiros is considered a leading authority on moral philosophy and a leading voice in African philosophy.
-He has been a W. E. B. Du Bois Fellow at Harvard University for the past 20 years and has been nominated three times for Berklee's Distinguished Faculty Award.
+He is a professor of philosophy at Harvard's summer school, has been a W. E. B. Du Bois Fellow at Harvard University for the past 20 years, and has been nominated three times for Berklee's Distinguished Faculty Award.

 Kiros is the producer and host of the internationally acclaimed television program African Ascent, which continually gives visibility to Berklee faculty and includes interviews with President Roger H. Brown and Provost Larry Simpson.
 He is also an essayist for leading websites and has published hundreds of articles in refereed journals and online.
 He's also a columnist for leading newspapers.

 "I think the artistic temperament is a special kind of temperament.
 It's a treasure for me to equip musicians with a grounding in ethics, aesthetics, and epistemology (the theory of knowledge), which are the dimensions of the kind of philosophy that I teach, the kind of philosophy about which I've been writing for 30 years.

 "I make [my classes] relate to music philosophically.
 There is a course, for example, called Philosophy of Education, which is directly related to education in music, with a philosophical dimension added to it.
 Philosophy provides a purpose, a meaning, and an appreciation for thinking that musicians need to be aware of.

 "To musicians who are writers, the kind of practices that we do in the classroom—writing philosophical essays and short stories—emphasize the importance of literacy in writing, and this directly relates itself to musicians, particularly those who write music.
 And so the students themselves become literate writers.
 They appreciate literature, they understand it, they can analyze it, can take positions against it and on its behalf, and they, more importantly, may want to write about their own music for newspapers, magazines, websites, and many other venues.